tsr1012/tsr1012/README.md

 Python Developer
 ----------------

-Versatile Python developer specializing in web development, web scraping, and automation.
+Versatile Python developer specializing in web development, web scraping, data analysis, and automation.
 Proficient in integrating HTML, CSS, and JavaScript to deliver dynamic and efficient solutions for diverse projects

 * 🌍  I'm based in New Delhi
 * ✉️  You can contact me at [vishtsr101299@gmail.com](mailto:vishtsr101299@gmail.com)